CVE-2001-1484

 02 // Vulnerability Mechanism

-Step 3: Firmware Preparation: The attacker crafts a malicious firmware image or configuration file designed to compromise the modem.
-This could include backdoors, credential stealers, or denial-of-service payloads.
+Step 3: Malicious Payload Preparation: The attacker prepares a malicious firmware image or configuration file.
+This could include a backdoor, a modified configuration to redirect traffic, or a denial-of-service payload.

-Step 6: Device Compromise: The malicious firmware is installed, granting the attacker control over the modem and potentially the entire network.
+Step 6: System Compromise: The modem is now running the attacker's code, giving the attacker control over the device and potentially the network.

 03 // Deep Technical Analysis